Dr Halina Talib Image

 PHOM 2024 Talk details

-The Communicable Disease Agency – Integration for Efficient and Coordinated Outbreak Response
+The Communicable Disease Agency – Integration for Effective and Coodinated Management of Communicable Diseases

 Dr Faraz Khalid Image